Alfresco/alfresco-js-api/README.md

 ```

 #  Upload File

 uploadFile(fileDefinition, relativePath, nodeId, nodeBody, opts)
 >uploadFile return a promise that is resolved if the file is successful uploaded and {error} if rejected.

+The fileDefinition provides information about files and allows JavaScript to access their content.

+*Web File Definition
+File Definition are generally retrieved from a FileList object returned as a result of a user selecting files using the <input> element

+*Node File Definition
+File Definition are generally retrieved from a read Stram

 ```javascript